 “Excepting John Brown — of sacred memory — I know of no one who has willingly encountered more perils and hardships to serve our enslaved people than you have.”

 A significant element of Tubman’s life was her strong religious faith.
 From her childhood, she had learnt aural biblical stories, and although she couldn’t read, she felt a strong faith in the presence and guidance of God.
 She related receiving intense visions and clear messages coming from God, and on the dangerous missions, she trusted in the direction and protection of God to succeed in her mission.

 At the outbreak of the civil war, Tubman saw a Union victory as a way to advance the cause of abolition.
 She served as a nurse in Port Royal, treating soldiers suffering dysentery and small pox.

 In 1863, Abraham Lincoln issued the Emancipation Proclamation, and Tubman became more involved in the efforts of the northern forces.
 She offered her services as a guide for scouting trips in South Carolina – using her skills to travel undetected.
 She also became the first woman to lead an armed assault during the Civil War, when she guided three steamboats to an assault on plantations on the Combahee River.
 The raid was a great success with around 750 slaves escaping onto steamboats; later, encouraged by Tubman, many of the liberated men went on to join the Union army – forming the first all-black corps.
 For her courageous efforts, she received favourable press coverage, though as a black woman she received no regular pay or pension (until 1899).
 During the war, she had to supplement her income by selling pies and root beer.

-After the Civil War, Tubman returned to Auburn where she continued to look after her family and other ex-slaves.
-She also remarried (Nelson Davis, 20 years her younger).
+After the civil war, Tubman returned to Auburn where she continued to look after her family and other ex-slaves.
+She also remarried (Nelson Davis, 20 years her junior).
 They adopted a child Gertie.